SaaS apps do not fail because a server explodes. They fail because the stack has become too complex to debug and maintain.

 - Files on local disk

-- Containerized app deployment
+- Containerised app deployment

 Most of the time, I need a database, a key-value store and a queue.
 Turns out, Postgres can already do all of this and so much more.